JanneMattila/www/docs/_posts/2023/12/2023-12-11-k8s-api-deprecations.markdown

 # ...
 ```

-Technically, above does map to this API endpoint:
+Technically, the above does map to this API endpoint:

 {% include imageEmbed.html width="90%" height="90%" link="/assets/posts/2023/12/11/k8s-api-deprecations/http-404.png" %}

-Of course `kubectl` would give your more detailed error message:
+Of course, `kubectl` would give your more detailed error message:

 ```bash
 error: resource mapping not found for name: "my-deployment" namespace: "demo-ns" from "demo.yaml":